Aditya Tiwari: Life and career

-In 2022, he produced and hosted a six-part radio series on the BBC, which primarily focused on a range of diverse experiences, including men’s mental health.
-He later served as a producer at the BBC in 2024, and in 2025 was selected to participate in a cross-border programme organised by the Goethe-Institut in partnership with Deutsche Welle (DW) and other collaborators, aimed at rebuilding trust in the media.
+He later served as a producer at BBC Radio Cambridgeshire in 2024, and in 2025 was one of twelve journalists from India and Germany selected to participate in an Indo-German journalists' exchange programme organised by the Goethe-Institut in partnership with Deutsche Welle (DW) and other collaborators, aimed at rebuilding trust in the media.
+The programme resulted in the publication of a handbook addressing key challenges facing journalism in Germany and India.